Skip to main content

 • The Delphix Engine uses its memory to cache database blocks.
 More memory will provide better read performance.

-• Memory reservations are required for the Delphix VM.
+• Memory reservations are recommended for the Delphix VM.
 The performance of the Delphix Engine will be significantly impacted by the over-commitment of memory resources in the KVM Server.

 • Reservations ensure that the Delphix Engine will not be forced to swap pages during times of memory pressure on the host.
 A swapped page will require orders of magnitude more time to be brought back to physical memory from the KVM swap device.